-94 According to the procedure given by Macugay et al. (2018), Cocos nucifera starch extract is gelatinized to produce 95 starch gel separators.
+According to the procedure given by Macugay et al. (2018), Cocos nucifera starch extract is gelatinized to produce starch gel separators.
 The extracted starch of coconut is stored in the refrigerator.
-The starch extract will be weighed

-96 in specific concentrations of 25%, 50%, 75%, and 100%.
-Combining different amounts of starch extract with
+The starch extract will be weighed in specific concentrations of 25%, 50%, 75%, and 100%.
+Combining different amounts of starch extract with Normal Saline Solution (NSS) allows the maintenance of cellular integrity by attaining concentration.

-- 97 Normal Saline Solution (NSS) allows the maintenance of cellular integrity by attaining concentration. - 98 The mixture will be under a controlled water bath for two hours at specific temperature and pH conditions to allow 99 gelatinization, hence improving the functional properties of the starch gel.
-12mL of sodium hydroxide (NaOH) will - 100 be added midway through the heating procedure; consistent stirring will follow until the two-hour process is - 101 complete.
+The mixture will be under a controlled water bath for two hours at specific temperature and pH conditions to allow gelatinization, hence improving the functional properties of the starch gel.
+12mL of sodium hydroxide (NaOH) will be added midway through the heating procedure; consistent stirring will follow until the two-hour process is complete.
 The resultant mix will cool before being put into evacuated tubes for blood collecting.
-After - 102 gelatinization, 8mL of each concentration of starch gel will be pipetted into conical tubes; three consecutive washes with NSS using a decantation method will remove any remaining contaminants.
+After gelatinization, 8mL of each concentration of starch gel will be pipetted into conical tubes; three consecutive washes with NSS using a decantation method will remove any remaining contaminants.
 Subsequently, one gram of the gelatinized starch will be placed into red-top tubes.
 The samples will then be centrifuged to allow the settling of the starch at the bottom of the tube, ensuring stable and uniform gel consistency for use in serum separation.

-106 Human Blood Specimen Collection
+Human Blood Specimen Collection

 The research aims to determine the effectiveness of Cocos nucifera starch gel on ALT and FBS activities of human blood samples.
 The blood samples would be drawn from twelve (12) healthy subjects using the venipuncture with a syringe method.
 Every volunteer would be asked to provide 12mL of blood per test for three tests per subject.
 Taking blood samples will involve two needle punctures of a 10-cc and a 5-cc syringe and 3mL of blood, filling each of the five collection tubes with experimental starch gel or control solution.
-The five collection tubes would have distinct identification labels showing the student's school name and the collection sequence as his/her subject the sample will be observed and documented.
-Participants will be compensated with 300 pesos as an incentive for
+The five collection tubes would have distinct identification labels showing the student's school name and the collection sequence as his/her subject ID.

-114 Following collection, the blood samples will be allowed to stand up to 30 minutes before separation into serum via initiated.
+Following collection, the blood samples will be allowed to stand up to 30 minutes before separation into serum via centrifugation at 3500 revolutions per minute (rpm) for 20 minutes.
+The extent of serum separation and integrity of the sample will be observed and documented.
+Participants will be compensated with 300 pesos as an incentive for participation.
+Ethical clearance will be obtained from the National University - MOA before the sample collection is initiated.
 Inclusion criteria will be utilized to randomly select participants aged 18 to 45 who are assumed to be healthy.
-Exclusion criteria will be participants above the age of 45 years and volunteers with existing medical
+Exclusion criteria will be participants above the age of 45 years and volunteers with existing medical conditions.
+All-rounded health screening tests will be performed to determine eligibility and status of the volunteers' health.